Dungeon Master Manual

 Creating Scenarios

 Scenarios are reusable session templates.
 Create one from the Scenarios tab or save a running session as a scenario.
+Scenarios created from story extraction (Media Import) display a đź“– book icon in the gallery to distinguish them from manually-created scenarios.

 - Name & Description — use